Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 should be treated like an ASIC.
 During system boot, the shell is loaded from the PROM.
 Once loaded, the Shell cannot be changed.

-In the figure above, the Shell peripherals shaded blue can only be accessed from physical function 0 (PF0) while those shaded violet can be accessed from physical function 1 (PF1).
+In the figure above, the Shell peripherals shaded blue can only be accessed from *management* physical function 0 (PF0) while those shaded violet can be accessed from *user* physical function 1 (PF1).
 From PCIe topology point of view PF0 *owns* the device and performs supervisory actions on the device.
 It is part of *Root-of-Trust*.
 Peripherals shaded blue are trusted while those shaded violet are not.
 Alveo shells use a specialized IP called